Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

-The longest one is the river Rhine that has its source in Switzerland.
+The longest one is the river Rhine which has its source in Switzerland.
 It is 1.233 kilometers long, but only 865 kilometers are humidifying German soil.

-The river Weser is flowing on 744 kilometers solely in Germany.
+The river Weser is flowing 744 kilometers solely in Germany.

 The river Elbe has its source in the Czech Giant Mountains.
 From there, the Elbe flows on 722 kilometers among others through Dresden and Hamburg all the way to Cuxhaven.
 There she empties into the North Sea.

 The Danube is Europe’s second-longest river, flowing through ten – yes: ten! – countries and empties into the Black Sea.
 She’s 2.857 kilometers long, but only 647 are within the German borders.

 524 kilometers make the Main Germany’s fifth-largest river.

 While I constantly astonish people with the info on German islands, everybody expects mountains, mainly in Bavaria.
 As a matter of fact, Germany’s highest mountain, the 2.962 meter high Zugspitze, can be climbed right at the border to Austria.